 The quintessential heart of the island’s performing arts community, BPA has offered year-round LIVE entertainment on stage for over 60 years and is a gathering place for local talent in dance, music, and theatre.
 Our mission is to promote appreciation of and participation in the performing arts to build, educate, and inspire our vibrant, creative community.

 Bainbridge Prepares supports our community through communication and awareness about emergency and public health preparedness, because when we’re all connected and informed, our island thrives.
 A collaborative blend of individuals, organizations, and local government, Bainbridge Prepares is actively making our island more resilient.
-In the event of a large natural disaster like an earthquake or a public health emergency such as a pandemic, our brave first responders will be overwhelmed and we’ll be on our own in our neighborhoods.
+In the event of a large natural disaster like an earthquake or a public health emergency such as a pandemic, our brave first responders will be overwhelmed and we may be on our own in our neighborhoods.
 That’s when community is vital—neighbors helping neighbors—with everyone taking care of each other.
 Join your friends and neighbors to ensure our island is ready for anything; learn more at our website.

 Bainbridge Public Library, a nonprofit organization, owns, operates, and maintains the Library building and grounds through community donations and grants.
 Kitsap Regional Library provides the library staff, collection, classes, and a virtual library at KRL.org with funding from property tax revenues.
 Together we provide the quality library our community wants and has come to expect.
 Thank you for your support.